 What is expected of a Conservatory student?

 Students are expected to attend all Monday classes (excluding national holidays.)
 Students will be given "projects" to work on at home, such as monologues, scenes, and songs, and should be prepared for each class.
 Students should be respectful, mindful, and diligent.
-They are expected to perform at all showcases and the Annual Recital.
+They are expected to perform at all showcases.
 If possible, they are encouraged to participate in other performance opportunities at TAS+SD.
 It will enhance their training experience in the Conservatory program.

-What if I am in grades 11-12, but I would still like to be a part of the program?
+What if I am in grade 12, but I would still like to be a part of the program?

 Please email us at: Courtney@TheatreArtsSD.org.
 We will discuss your goals and experience level and see if the program would be a good fit for you.